jalamani/SuiteCRM/NGSCGuide.md

 	6. The Group column will allow you to group by this field.
 Usually for --none Function.
 	7. The Total column will select how the data will be summarized outside of the chart.

+#### Using the Search Function near the top right

+After typing a search query for a Client, Company, or etc, click User Basic Search